mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Use quotes to refer to words and letters, titles of short works (like articles and poems), and direct quotations.

-Periods, commas, and question marks within quotes follow logic&mdash;if the question mark is part of the quotation, it goes within.
+Periods, commas, and question marks within quotes follow logic—if the question mark is part of the quotation, it goes within.
 If you are asking a question that ends with a quote, it goes outside the quote.

 Use single quotation marks for quotes within quotes.

 - Who was it that said, "A fool and his donut are easily parted"?
 - Brad said, "A wise man once told me, ‘A fool and his donut are easily parted.'"

+Use straight quotes for code examples.
+You can strip the formatting by copying quotes, pasting them into a plain text editor, and pasting them back into your document.

+- Yes: "SDM_ACCESS_KEY"
+- No: “SDM_ACCESS_KEY”

 #### Semicolons